benstafford/rrobots/readme.txt

 ----------------------- code -----------------------

-all you need to implement is the tick method which should accept a hash of events occured turing the last tick.
+all you need to implement is the tick method which should accept a hash of events occurred turing the last tick.

-By including Robot you get all this methods to controll your bot:
+By including Robot you get all this methods to control your bot:

   battlefield_height  #the height of the battlefield battlefield_width   #the width of the battlefield